S. Sharma: Career

 Sharma was born on 22 June 1955 in Ernakulam district to Sekharan and his wife.
 He is named after an unknown communist leader from North India; he does not belong to a community that typically uses the surname Sharma.
 He entered politics through Students' Federation of India and Democratic Youth Federation of India.
 During his political career, he has served at different times as a member of Ernakulam district committee of CPI (M) (1985), Ernakulam district secretary of DYFI, State President of DYFI (1986), and Central Committee Member of DYFI.
 He is currently a member of the State Committee of CPI(M).

 Sharma was elected to Kerala Legislative Assembly in 1987, 1991 and 1996, 2006, 2011 and 2016 and served as minister for electricity and co-operation in the Third E. K. Nayanar ministry from October 1998 to May 2001.
 He was the minister for fisheries and harbour engineering and registration in the V. S. Achuthanandan ministry throughout its period.
-In 2016, he acted as the Protem Speaker of the 14th Kerala Assembly.
+In 2016, he acted as the Pro tem Speaker of the 14th Kerala Assembly.
 He also chaired the Public Undertakings Committee from 1996 to 1998.